Clifton Hill

 Location: 4960 Clifton Hill, Niagara Falls

-By transit: GO Transit, VIA Rail and Greyhound Canada provide regular service to Niagara Falls.
-WEGO and Niagara Transit can take you from your arrival point to Clifton Hills.
-Check the Clifton Hills website for more information on transportation from within and outside Niagara Falls.
+By transit: GO Transit and VIA Rail provide regular service to and from Niagara Falls.
+WEGO and Niagara Transit provide transportation within Niagara Falls.
+Find more transportation information.

 Know before you go

-Many of Clifton Hill’s outdoor attractions are weather-dependent or open seasonally.
-Check the current hours of operation before your visit.
+Many attractions on Clifton Hill are weather-dependent or open seasonally.
+Check for up-to-date hours of operation before your visit.

-Save on admission costs by purchasing the Clifton Hill Fun Pass.
-This pass includes entry to six attractions for one great price.
+Purchase the Clifton Hill Pass to save on admission costs; it includes entry to six attractions for one great price.

 Things to do at Clifton Hill